By John Sanidopoulos

 While religious holidays in America tend to be personal or family holidays that are embraced at best by a small specific community, Halloween is one of few days open to the entire community, and its secular cultural purpose is meant to show good will among neighbors.
 The reason for this is because in the early 20th century, Halloween was still very much a Christian holiday, but it also became a day in which the melting pot of cultural traditions gathered to form a national family secular holiday.
 In the European Late Middle Ages it was a custom at Christmas and on All Souls Day for poor children to go door to door and beg for money and food.
 In 1605 Guy Fawkes' abortive effort to blow up the British Parliament on November 5th led to the creation of Guy Fawkes Day, which became associated with mischief and violence.
 In mid-19th century New York poor children called "ragamuffins" combined these two traditions and began dressing up in costumes and begging for pennies on Thanksgiving Day.
 A tradition of vandalism among youthful boys began to spread throughout the country at this time, and with urbanization and poverty on the rise in the early 20th century, communities came to realize they needed to contain the violence and vandalism.
 It was decided at this time, beginning in the 1920's and throughout the 1930's, to make Halloween a secular family celebration of good will.

 Based on all this information, what should be the response of the Church today?
-Do we continue to demonize this holiday by way of influence from fundamentalist Protestants and Neo-pagans, or do we start to sanctify it as traditional Orthodox Christians?
+Do we continue to demonize this holiday by way of influence from fundamentalist Protestants and Neo-pagans, or do we separate the agreeable and disagreeable elements, the honey and the hemlock, and allow it to be as it is?
 Like every holiday in America, Halloween certainly has many disagreeable elements, but is this enough justification to prevent children from dressing up in a costume and having innocent childish fun?
 I leave this up to the reader to decide based on an educated opinion of the facts.
 Just keep in mind the famous saying of philosopher Friedrich Nietzsche: "Whoever fights monsters should see to it that in the process he does not become a monster."

-My personal suggestion is for the Church in America to embrace Halloween.
+My personal suggestion is for the Church in America to embrace Halloween as much as is permissable, like any other holiday.
 There are no rules how to celebrate Halloween, so any disagreeable element can be ruled out.
 One need not go to a psychic on Halloween or participate in any pagan ceremony.
 It is not a rule to take on a persona of evil or become over-sexualized, or to vandalize and attend drunken parties to have fun on Halloween.
 Halloween is about expressing one's self in whatever way one chooses, and costumes have come to reflect this.
-Christians are not compelled to do what they don't want to do on Halloween if they want to have some participation in it.
+Christians, young and old alike, are not compelled to do what they don't want to do on Halloween if they want to have some participation in it.
 It is alright for Christians to go trick or treating and give out candy on Halloween, because such practices have no evil element.
-In fact, I would argue that it entirely falls in line with the Christian attitude of showing neighborly love.
+In fact, I would argue that it entirely falls in line with the Christian attitude of showing neighborly love and hospitality.
 All Christian homes should turn on their lights and welcome their neighbor's children on Halloween, and even more so should Christian churches.
 I've often thought that the darkest element of Halloween are those homes and churches that refuse to turn their lights on for trick or treaters.
 There is no need to hand out icons and have children light candles before icons to sanctify the holiday, because this is not only giving in to an element of fear, but it also can be perceived as rude by non-Orthodox Christians.

 St. Photios the Great, in his Myriobiblion, reviews a fiction story he read, in which he concludes the following regarding fiction stories: "In the story, particularly, as in fabulous fictions of the same kind, there are two considerations most useful to notice.
 The first is that they show that evildoers, even if they seem to escape a thousand times, always get their punishment; the second, that they show many innocents placed in great danger often saved against all hope."
 The fictional stories told around Halloween, the great majority of the time, contain these same elements St. Photios praises in his review.
 This is most especially evident in old Gothic tales, such as Mary Shelley's Frankenstein, Bram Stoker's Dracula and Robert Louis Stevenson's The Strange Case of Dr. Jekyll and Mr. Hyde, and even found quite often in modern horror fiction and movies.